CatInAWizardHat/Currency-Converter/README.md

 # Simple CLI Currency Converter
-Only supports conversions from CAD to
-- INR
+Currently only supports CAD -> INR, USD, EUR

+## Potential Changes from base:
-- USD
+- Switch base currency from CAD -> USD
-- EUR

 ## Plans for the future:
 - Get real-time data from an API rather than hardcode conversions
 - Support more currencies
 - GUI support

-## Potential Changes from base:
-- Switch from CAD base to USD base